About Us

 Hotels in Cartagena Old City

-Amarla Boutique Hotel is one of the finest hotels in Cartagena Old City.
+Amarla Boutique Hotel is the finest hotels in Cartagena Old City.
 Often referred to as the walled city, Cartagena Old City is a vibrant, magical place, where rich architectural history, great shopping and lively outdoor cafes collide in perfect synergy.
-The world class restaurants, authentic street stands and vibrant nightlife make this city one of the most popular places to visit whilst traveling in Columbia.
+The world class restaurants, authentic street stands and vibrant nightlife make this city one of the most popular places to visit whilst traveling in Colombia.

 As you wonder the cobbled stone streets, you will notice the flower filled balconies that jut out of the colourful old merchant homes.
 Known as “case altas” or two-story houses, these historic homes line the narrow streets creating the most vibrant and seductive backdrop.
 The ancient defensive walls of up to 20 m thick and 11km long, surrounded the entire city and give this UNESCO heritage site its name.
 Built to protect the city from pirates, the once dreaded dungeons have since been transformed into a row of artisan shops and a colourful craft market.